nobiot/Zero-to-Emacs-and-Org-roam/README.md

 10. (maybe) Set up the graph function within Org-roam
 11. (maybe) Export to PDF

-At the end of chapter 5, you willl get to this point where you can use ORB.
+At the end of chapter 6 on ORB, you willl get to this point where you can use ORB.
 ![Add a bibliographic note](images/2020-06-23_22-19-30.png)

-Finished the chapter on exporting to MS Word.
-The resultant `.docx` file looks like this:
+Chaper 7 is now published.
+It demonstrates a way to export your Org notes to MS Word.
+Resultant `.docx` files look like this:
 ![Export to MS Word docx document](images/2020-06-27_19-22-17.png)

 ## License